TYsewyn/www-timysewyn-be/src/posts/2016-02-06-Generating-Spring-REST-Docs-without-using-integration-tests.md

 So this is how I managed to get rid of the manual, tedious work and keep my unit tests - and got back to the more serious part of my life: coding like a monkey. =)

 > PS: All of the code above is checked in at our public github repo, so you are free to clone the working application!
-You can find it <OutboundLink href="https://github.com/TYsewyn/spring-rest-docs-without-integration-tests" rel="noreferrer" target="_blank">here</OutboundLink>!
+You can find it <a href="https://github.com/TYsewyn/spring-rest-docs-without-integration-tests" target="_blank">here</a>!